gerasimenko/witness-challenge/README.md

 # witness-challenge
-Realtime solver for challenge puzzles in The Witness computer game
+Realtime solver for challenge puzzles in The Witness computer game.